 - following a LOT of accounts (or a massive disparity between followers/following aka 20 followers and following 5,000)

 Here are a few examples.
 The first and third accounts are very obviously fake.
 The second account is a little trickier.
-It's very possibly a real person, but you can tell by the fact that they have 0 posts and almost 5,000 followers that even if it is a real person, it won't be someone who actively engages with your account.
+It's very possibly a real person, but you can tell by the fact that they have 0 posts and is following almost 5,000 that even if it is a real person, it won't be someone who actively engages with your account.

 TLDR; if it looks like a fake account, it probably is.
 If it looks like an account that won't ever engage with your content, it probably won't.
 So you're better off without those followers because they will just hurt your engagement rate in the long run.